Know and understand digital certificate including its purpose and contents

 Objective: Know and understand digital certificates including its purpose and contents

-This section provides detailed information about digital certificates, covering their purpose, contents, and importance in ensuring trust and security in the digital world.
-Understanding digital certificates is crucial for various online activities, including secure communication, verifying identities, and ensuring the authenticity of digital documents.
+This section provides detailed information about digital certificates, covering their purpose, contents, and importance in ensuring online trust and security.
+Understanding digital certificates is crucial for responsible and safe use of ICT.

 What is a Digital Certificate?

 A digital certificate is an electronic document that verifies the identity of a website or individual.
-It's essentially a digital version of a passport, confirming that a website is who it claims to be and that the data exchanged with it is protected.
-Digital certificates are issued by trusted Certificate Authorities (CAs).
+It's essentially a digital version of a passport, confirming that a website is who it claims to be and that the data exchanged with it is authentic and hasn't been tampered with.

 Purpose of Digital Certificates